Configure routing rules

 Before you add routing rules, you need to configure the Okta IWA Web agent and at least one additional identity provider (social identity providers are accepted).
 See Configure Inbound SAML and Generic OpenID Connect.

-Note that IdP Discovery on ChromeBook only supports the Okta Identity Provider and third-party Identity Providers that have announced support for ChromeBook.
-Okta Mobile is not supported for use with Identity Provider Discovery.
+Note that IdP Discovery on ChromeBook only supports the Okta identity provider and third-party identity providers that have announced support for ChromeBook.

 - In the Admin Console, go to Security > Identity Providers.